Velocidex/WinPmem/LinPmem/README.md

 * Control of the processor cache attribute for reading.
 For uncached reading of mapped I/O and DMA space.

+* Keeping proper status/error states would be good.

 ### Potential Incompabilities

 Not tested, but these may potentially cause problems:

+* Secure Boot (Ubuntu): the driver will not load without signing.
 * AMD SME
 * Intel TDX
 * Perhaps Pluton chips?